Jaxelr/code-journal/content/shells/azure.md

 - Restore secret in deleted state: `Undo-AzKeyVaultSecretRemoval -VaultName "{name}" -Name "{secretname]"`
 - Remove secret: `Remove-AzKeyVaultSecret -VaultName "{name}" -Name "{secretname]"`
 - Remove secret in soft delete state: `Remove-AzKeyVaultSecret -VaultName "{name}" -Name "{secretname]" -InRemovedState`

+#### Troubleshooting

+- If you get an error like `Operation returned an invalid status code 'Forbidden'.
+Public network access is disabled`, you need to enable networking access for the Azure Cloud Shell.
+- If you get an error like `Client address is not authorized and caller is not a trusted service'`, make sure your ip is allowlisted.